jundalisay/spblist/content/en/research/silva/mind-control/chapter-06.md

 You will need a tape recorder for this.

-Let us say that you have a complex chapter of a textbook to learn; you must not only remember but under- stand it.
+Let us say that you have a complex chapter of a textbook to learn; you must not only remember but understand it.

 During the first step, do not go into Alpha but remain at outer consciousness, Beta.
 Read the chapter aloud into the recorder.
 Now go to your level, play it back, and concentrate on your own voice as it recites the material.

 At an early stage of your Mind Control, particularly if you are not too familiar with the machine you are using, you may flip back to Beta when you push the playback button and find that the sound of the tape will make it more difficult to return to Alpha.

 By the time you do return, you will have missed part or all of the lesson.